 Bettag previously served as the Kiefer Visiting Professor at the University of Notre Dame, his undergraduate alma mater, where he taught in the Journalism, Ethics and Democracy program.
 He holds an M.S. from the Columbia University Graduate School of Journalism.

-Bettag will work with student journalists and faculty on in-depth news projects.
-He will also advise the college on curriculum and other broadcast initiatives.
+Bettag works with student journalists and faculty on in-depth news projects.
+He also advises the college on curriculum and other broadcast initiatives.

 The visiting fellowship was made possible by the generosity of the family of Philip Merrill, late owner of The Capital newspaper in Annapolis, The Maryland Gazette and Washingtonian magazine.

 B.A., University of Notre Dame